HANAMANTAPPA/Habbit-tracker-React-Js/README.md

 ## 2nd Part - Functionality (In scope)
    - Add a habit
    - Delete a habit
-   - Toggle task Dashboard and Week view
+   - Toggle between Dashboard tab and WeekView tab
    - number of days completed out of 7 days
 ## Functions (In scope)
    - addHabit